Ray casting: Anti-aliasing

-History of ray casting
+History

-For the history of ray casting, see ray tracing (graphics) as both are essentially the same technique under different names.
+For the history of ray casting, see Ray tracing (graphics) as both are essentially the same technique under different names.
 Scott Roth had invented the term "ray casting" before having heard of "ray tracing".
 Additionally, Scott Roth's development of ray casting at GM Research Labs occurred concurrently with Turner Whitted's ray tracing work at Bell Labs.

 Ray casting in early computer games

 In early first person games, raycasting was used to efficiently render a 3D world from a 2D playing field using a simple one-dimensional scan over the horizontal width of the screen.
 Early first-person shooters used 2D ray casting as a technique to create a 3D effect from a 2D world.
 While the world appears 3D, the player cannot look up or down or only in limited angles with shearing distortion.
 This style of rendering eliminates the need to fire a ray for each pixel in the frame as is the case with modern engines; once the hit point is found the projection distortion is applied to the surface texture and an entire vertical column is copied from the result into the frame.
 This style of rendering also imposes limitations on the type of rendering which can be performed, for example depth sorting but depth buffering may not.
 That is polygons must be full in front of or behind one another, they may not partially overlap or intersect.